 How COVID-19 is diagnosed:

-- An antibody test shows if you had a past infection.
+- An antibody test shows if you had a recent or past infection.
 Blood samples are used for this test.
-Antibodies are made by your immune system to attack the virus that causes COVID-19.
-Antibodies will form 1 to 3 weeks after you are infected.
-It is not known if antibodies prevent a second infection, or for how long a person might be protected.
-If you have antibodies, you will still need to be careful around others until more is known.
+Antibodies are made by your immune system to fight the virus that causes COVID-19.
+Antibodies form 1 to 3 weeks after you are infected.
+This test is not used to show if you are immune to the virus.

 - Decongestants help reduce nasal congestion and help you breathe more easily.
 If you take decongestant pills, they may make you feel restless or cause problems with your sleep.
 Do not use decongestant sprays for more than a few days.

 - Cough suppressants help reduce coughing.
 Ask your healthcare provider which type of cough medicine is best for you.